 - Okra is thought to be native to Ethiopia.

-- Its seeds can be roasted and ground and used as a coffee substitute.
+- Its seeds can be roasted and ground into a coffee substitute.

-- It is a good source of folate magnesium.
+- It is a good source of folate, fiber, and magnesium.

-- Okra is great for garden soil because it produces nitrogen–a needed nutrient that is too often missing from garden soil.
+- Okra is great for garden soil because it fixes nitrogen, a nutrient often lacking in garden soil.

 - It is also called lady’s fingers.

 To prepare the mix for this recipe, stir the Bisquick with salt, pepper, and crushed peanuts.
-Try to crush the peanuts very fine, so it is easier for them to stick to the okra.
+Try to crush the peanuts very finely so they stick to the okra more easily.

 Fresh vs Frozen Okra

 You can prepare this recipe with fresh or frozen okra.
-I prefer using fresh okra, but the dish will cook up the same when using frozen okra.
+I prefer using fresh okra, but the dish will work with frozen okra.
 If using frozen, thaw it before coating it in the dry ingredients.

-If using fresh okra, dip it into a beaten egg to make it easier for the Bisquick to stick.
-You can use buttermilk instead or even water.
+If using fresh okra, dip it in beaten egg to help the Bisquick stick.
+You can use buttermilk or even water instead.
 Just make sure the okra is wet, or the dry ingredients will not stick.
-You do not have to dip frozen okra in anything because it will be wet after it thaws.
+You do not have to dip frozen okra in anything, as it will be wet after thawing.

 Coat the Okra

-Stir the okra into the dry ingredients to coat it well.
+Stir the okra into the dry ingredients until well coated.
 Add any extra Bisquick sparingly because less is better in this recipe.
 If you add too much, the peanuts will have a hard time sticking to the okra.
-If the okra is wet enough, the small chopped peanuts will easily stick to it and cook without falling off.
+If the okra is sufficiently wet, the small, chopped peanuts will easily stick to it and cook without falling off.

-Cook the okra in two or three batches to keep it from being crowded in the pan.
-Use a nonstick or seasoned pan, and you will not have to add as much cooking oil.
+Cook the okra in two or three batches to prevent it from crowding in the pan.
+Use a nonstick or seasoned pan, and you won’t need to add as much cooking oil.

-If you prefer the crunchiness of deep-fried okra, you can cook the okra in two inches of cooking oil at 375 degrees F. Cook it in batches and let the temperature return to 375 degrees F before starting another batch.
+If you prefer the crunchiness of deep-fried okra, you can fry it in 2 inches of oil at 375°F. Cook it in batches and let the temperature return to 375°F before starting another batch.

 Garnish with Extra Peanuts